 Fall Color in the Landscape

 Each autumn we delight in the exquisiteness of the booming colors of trees and shrubs in the landscape.
-The combination of yellow, purple, orange and red is the effect of chemical progressions that take place in the plants as time transforms from summer months to winter.
+The combination of yellow, purple, orange and red is the effect of chemical progressions that take place in the plants as time transforms from summer to winter months.

 Throughout the spring and summer months, the foliage of the plants has aided as factories where most of the nourishments essential for the tree’s development are mass-produced.
 This food-making method occurs in the leaf in several cells comprised of chlorophyll, giving the leaf its green hue.
 This remarkable chemical captivates from sunlight the energy that is expended in changing carbon dioxide and water to carbohydrates, primarily sugars and starch.